hyperledger/bevel/docs/source/glossary.md

 Domain genesis is a genesis file used to initialise the network and may populate network with some domain data.

 ### Endorser
-Endorser is having the required rights to write on a ledger.
+Endorser has the required rights to write on a ledger.
 Endorser submits a transaction on behalf of the original author.

 ### Genesis Record
 The first Identity Record written to the Ledger that describes a new Ledger Entity.
 For a Steward, the Genesis Record must be written by a Trustee.
 For an Independent Identity Owner, the Genesis Record must be written by a Trust Anchor.
 For a Dependent Identity Owner, the Genesis Record must be written by a Guardian.